ZeroX-DG/p5Generator/README.md

 > A p5.js projects generator and manager

+**Stop working on this project, switched to new project here: https://github.com/ZeroX-DG/Paw**

 ## About this project
 This project was inspired by p5-manager by @chiunhau And also it's because I have some freetime and I want to create my version of "p5-manager"